Appium Studio Mobile Test Automation Tool Hands-on Tutorial:

 Using an IDE to Run your Scripts

-With Appium Studio testers can export their test cases as scripts that can be then run from an IDE like IntelliJ and Eclipse.
+With this tool testers can export their test cases as scripts that can be then run from an IDE like IntelliJ and Eclipse.
 When exported as scripts test cases give testers the control over any aspect of the test scenario.
 It also gives testers the flexibility to choose their preferred unit testing framework (JUnit, TestNG, NUnit for .NET).

 Finally, testers will have the ability to expand test scripts by forking scenarios and being able to run them on multiple devices at once.